Lakers vs. Grizzlies: Betting Trends, Record ATS, Home/Road Splits

 Lakers vs. Grizzlies: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Memphis Grizzlies are 3.5-point favorites heading into Game 1 of the opening round of the NBA Playoffs against the Los Angeles Lakers at FedExForum on Sunday, starting at 3:00 PM ET on ABC.
-The over/under is set at 227.5 for the matchup.
+The Los Angeles Lakers are 1.5-point favorites heading into Game 2 of the opening round of the NBA Playoffs against the Memphis Grizzlies at FedExForum on Wednesday, starting at 7:30 PM ET on TNT, BSSE, and SportsNet LA.
+The Lakers have a 1-0 lead in the series.
+The matchup's over/under is set at 226.5.

 Lakers vs. Grizzlies Odds & Info